siemens/gencmpclient/README.md

 * OpenSSL development edition; supported versions: 1.1.1, 3.0, 3.1
 * [Security Utilities (libsecutils)](https://github.com/siemens/libsecutils)
 * [CMPforOpenSSL](https://github.com/mpeylo/cmpossl),
-  a CMP+HTTP extension to OpenSSL, needed when using OpenSSL 1.x or if the environment variable `USE_LIBCMP` is defined.
+  a CMP+CRMF+HTTP extension to OpenSSL, needed when using OpenSSL 1.x or if the latest CMP features not yet available in OpenSSL are required, which can be indicated by setting the environment variable `USE_LIBCMP`.

 For instance, on a Debian system the prerequisites may be installed simply as follows:
 ```